greenorca/m294-wissquiz-api/README.md

 The Springboot-based API that provides:

-1. GET http://localhost:8080/questions/1 # a bunch of questions and answers for category with ID 1
+1. GET http://localhost:8080/questions/quiz/1 # delivers 3 random questions and answers for category with ID 1
+2. GET http://localhost:8080/questions/ # delivers all questions and answers for category with ID 1
-2. POST http://localhost:8080/questions/1 # adds a new question for cat ID 1.
+3. POST http://localhost:8080/questions/1 # adds a new question for cat ID 1.
 Follow this data structure:

     ```json
     {